awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

     clinician_notes.sentiment IS NULL;
 ```

-For more information on optimizing your function calls, see [Best Practices with Aurora Machine Learning](#postgresql-ml-best-practice)\.
+For more information on optimizing your function calls, see [Best practices with Aurora Machine Learning](#postgresql-ml-best-practice)\.

 For information about parameters and return types for the sentiment detection function, see [aws\_comprehend\.detect\_sentiment](#aws_comprehend.detect_sentiment)\.

-## Exporting Data to Amazon S3 for SageMaker Model Training<a name="postgresql-export-to-s3"></a>
+## Exporting data to Amazon S3 for SageMaker model training<a name="postgresql-export-to-s3"></a>

 Depending on how your team divides the machine learning tasks, you might not perform model training\.
 If someone else provides the SageMaker model for you, you can skip this section\.

 To train SageMaker models, you export data to an Amazon S3 bucket\.
 The Amazon S3 bucket is used by SageMaker to train your model before it is deployed\.
 You can query data from an Aurora PostgreSQL DB cluster and save it directly into text files stored in an Amazon S3 bucket\.
 Then SageMaker consumes the data from the Amazon S3 bucket for training\.
-For more about SageMaker model training, see [ Train a Model with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-training.html)\.
+For more about SageMaker model training, see [ Train a model with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-training.html)\.

 **Note**
 When you create an S3 bucket for SageMaker model training or batch scoring, always include the text `sagemaker` in the S3 bucket name\.
-For more information about creating an S3 bucket for SageMaker, see [Step 1: Create an Amazon S3 Bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html)\.
+For more information about creating an S3 bucket for SageMaker, see [Step 1: Create an Amazon S3 bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html)\.

-For more information about exporting your data, see [Exporting Data from an Aurora PostgreSQL DB Cluster to Amazon S3](postgresql-s3-export.md)\.
+For more information about exporting your data, see [Exporting data from an Aurora PostgreSQL DB cluster to Amazon S3](postgresql-s3-export.md)\.

-## Using SageMaker to Run Your Own ML Models<a name="postgresql-using-sagemaker"></a>
+## Using SageMaker to run your own ML models<a name="postgresql-using-sagemaker"></a>

 SageMaker is a fully managed machine learning service\.
 With SageMaker, data scientists and developers build and train machine learning models\.
 Then they can directly deploy the models into a production\-ready hosted environment\.